SumitM0432/Malicious-Webpage-Classifier/README.md

 ## How to Run
 #### Installing the required libraries
-> Install all the required libraries given in the requirement.txt file
+> Install all the required libraries given in the requirement.txt file.

 #### Downloading the dataset
-> Download the dataset given in the dataset.txt file and place the data in the `data/` folder
+> Download the dataset given in the dataset.txt file and place the data in the `data/` folder.

 #### Using Command Prompt
 > Run these commands in the main directory of the project to train the models and do prediction with deployment.